Home Inspection Checklist: What Our Inspectors Look For (Infographic)

 Our Home Inspection Checklist Summarized:

 As you can see, by following this simple home inspection checklist, we can be confident that no items were missed during our inspection.
 This allows our inspectors to be thorough, but also efficient when it comes to your next home purchase.
-There are also many add-ons that you can get during your home inspection that are not listed including: Radon Testing, Sewer Scope Testing, and Mold and Air Sample Test.
+There are also many add-ons that you can get during your home inspection that are not listed including: Radon Testing, Sewer Scope Testing, Mold and Air Sample Testing, Pest Inspections, Water Quality Testing, and Energy Checks.
 These will help you get a better understand of issues that cannot be visually seen.

 Also, if you are touring a home during an open house, our friends at Redfin have a nice article to check out as well – What to Look for When Buying a House.